-The M.S. degree in Animal Molecular and Cellular Biology is a natural progression from the existing Interdisciplinary Concentration in AMCB that was created in 1993, which has successfully graduated 21 Ph.D. students and 5 M.S. students to date.
-The M.S. option was more recently added in 2001.
+The Ph.D. degree in Animal Molecular and Cellular Biology is a natural progression from the existing Ph.D. in the Interdisciplinary Concentration in AMCB that was created in 1993, which has successfully graduated 21 Ph.D. students to date.
 This program is supported by the colleges of CALS, CLAS, CVM and COM, but is open to graduate students from all colleges.
 Faculty with expertise from across all animal disciplines, including physiology, immunology, genetics, cell biology, molecular biology and animal management will assist in offering this degree program.
 Emphasis is on providing a strong interdisciplinary program to train scientists in understanding the principles of molecular and cellular biology and their application to problems in animal and human health, animal production and biotechnology.